Dental Crown Renton, WA

 A dental crown is an artificial restorative cap that is placed over a tooth to strengthen and stabilize it.
-At Kevin Kay DDS Family & Cosmetic Dentistry, we offer traditional crowns that are made from a variety of different materials, as well as same-day CEREC crowns.
+At Kevin Kay DDS Comprehensive Family Dentistry, we offer traditional crowns that are made from a variety of different materials, as well as same-day CEREC crowns.

 Uses of a Dental Crown

 A dental crown is used to protect and strengthen a damaged tooth or a tooth that has undergone surgical treatment.
 A crown is placed to hold together and stabilize the cracks or fractures.
 It is used to restore a large cavity in the tooth when not much tooth structure is remaining.
 Dental crowns are also used to lengthen disproportionately short front teeth that result in a gummy smile.
 It may also be used to top a dental implant or hold a dental bridge in place.
 After a root canal treatment, the weakened tooth needs to be topped with a crown, as well.

 Dental crowns can either be prepared in a dental lab or in-office using CEREC technology.

 We will first examine your mouth and take an x-ray of the affected tooth and its surrounding bone structure.
 We will then file the tooth across its sides and top so that it can accommodate a crown.
 The amount of tooth structure that needs to be removed depends on the material used to make the crown.

 Conventional crowns can be made from gold, all-porcelain, porcelain-fused-to-metal, and all-resin.
 All-metal crowns are thin and don’t require too much tooth structure to be removed, though their color is metallic and not aesthetically pleasing.
 The most natural-looking crowns are porcelain, though they may require more preparation.